Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 These are the initial research questions we formulated:

 + What are the highest risk factors for patient readmission?
+(Main question)
 + Which race, gender, or age-related differences are there?
 + What are the key differences between early and late readmission?
 + How does a change in medication strategy change the readmission risk?